0xprinc/checks-while-hacks/README.md

 ## Static Calls

-- `S1` - Is an external contract call actually needed?
+1. Is an external contract call actually needed?
-- `S2` - Is it actually marked as view in the interface?
+2. Is it actually marked as view in the interface?
-- `S3` - If there is an error, could it cause DoS?
+3. If there is an error, could it cause DoS?
 Like `balanceOf()` reverting.
 (SWC-113)
-- `S4` - If the call entered an infinite loop, could it cause DoS?
+4. If the call entered an infinite loop, could it cause DoS?
+5. Is this call supporting Reentrancy?
+Is this call reading the updated values OR outdated values?

 ## Events